iota97/WinningSoftwareSolution/contract/README.md

 ## Requirements

-Truffle (and some plugins) are required to compile, deploy and verify the contract.
+Truffle (and some plugins) are required to compile, deploy, verify and testing the contract.
 ```
 npm install
 npm install -g truffle
 npm install @truffle/hdwallet-provider
 npm install truffle-plugin-verify
+npm install solidity-coverage
 ```

 Openzeppelin and Chainlink libraries are also required.